owm111/hackneyed-x11-cursors/README.md

 * do-symlinks.sh, rewrite of addmissing.sh, which was taken from
   dummy-x11-cursors by ultr (on kde-look.org)

-* some SVGs taken from openclipart.org
+* some SVGs taken from openclipart.org (pencil, pirate and coffee_mug as far as I can remember)

 Bugs
 ----